tomichj/bash_dotfiles/README.md

 Everything is configured and tweaked within `~/.dotfiles`.

 The main file you'll want to change right off the bat is `bash/bashrc.symlink`, which sets up a few paths that'll be different on your particular machine.
+Especially:
+- BASH, which points to your dotfiles
+- PROJECTS, which points to your development directory

 `dot` is a simple script that installs some dependencies, sets sane OS X defaults, and so on.
 Tweak this script, and occasionally run `dot` from